NeuroSpicy-Salsa/neurospicy-salsa/_posts/2026-04-21-unfiltered-too-many-tabs.md

 And the Fibromyalgia flare ups?
 (Knocks on every piece of wood) I have not had one.
 I am at my baseline.
 The connection between the mind and body is remarkable.
 Don't get me wrong.
 I have had days where I am above my base line but I’m not stuck in bed, and they don't last for weeks.

 I think it's natural to wish you didn't have to go through some experiences.
 I do.
 But I also love who I am.
 Wow, saying that and meaning it, it hits different.
 I did my best with the tools I had or created, the knowledge I had at the time.
-Regardless of tirals I went through It led me to where I am today.
-With an amazing family, love thats unconditional and a new sense of self discovery and happiness.
+Regardless of the trials I went through, It led me to where I am today.
+With an amazing family, love thats unconditional, a new sense of self discovery, a deeper understanding of my kids and raw happiness.
+Is my life 'PERFECT'?
+That depends on your definition of perfect.
+Perfect is abstract in nature, it’s a concept.
+In the grand overview I could personally say yes.
+But....
+There is still so much room for growth, opportunities, new experiences.
+I love my life, even with the parts I am trying to improve and goals I want to reach.
+I am excited for my family, for our future.

 I’m **NOT** apologizing anymore.
 The noise is finally being turned down, and I’m the one with the microphone.